Chart Color Schemes

 Population

-Interstate migration was the primary driver for this growth.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, SA State Government's Regional/LGA projections based on 2021 data are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
-Population projections indicate exceptional growth for Beverley, placing it in the top 10 percent nationally over the period until 2041.
-The area is expected to grow by 17,147 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 16.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, an above median population growth is projected for the Beverley (SA) statistical area (Lv2), with an expected growth of 358 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.8% in total over the 17 years.

 Frequently Asked Questions - Population